 When a motorist is in a collision with a bicycle rider, negligence is often the cause.
 Many times, the driver will say they did not see the bike rider.
 However, a driver has the responsibility to use duty of care toward others on the roadway.
 When they fail at that duty, they can be held financially liable.
 Under personal injury law, an injured person may place a claim to cover all of their medical expenses, pain and suffering, and for their lost wages.
 This amount can be calculated by an experienced Placerville bicycle accident attorney and can include future damages if the injury is expected to continue.
 Some of the ways a motorist exhibits negligence that causes bicycle accidents include:

 - Making a right turn at an intersection in front of a bicyclist can cause the rider to crash into the vehicle.

 - Moving too close to a rider in violation of the California three-foot distance rule can cause a collision.

 - A driver ignores the bicycle rider's right of way, forcing the bicyclist to make an emergency maneuver and crash.

 - A motorist backs out of a driveway or exits a parking lot without checking first for bicyclists.

-- A driver parallel parked at a curb and opens their car door without checking to see if a bicycle rider is coming.
+- A driver parallel parked at a curb and opened their car door without checking if a bicycle rider was coming.

 - A motorist stops suddenly in front of a rider, which can cause a rear-end collision, ejecting the bicyclist.

 Bicycle riders are at risk of severe injuries when involved in a crash with a motor vehicle.
 However, there are ways to increase their safety.
 These include:

 - Always wear a helmet, even though they are only required for those under 18.
 Bicycle helmets have been proven to help prevent serious head injuries in an accident.

 - Make yourself more conspicuous by wearing brightly colored clothing and never wear black after dark.
 It is too difficult for motorists to spot you.